 Typographic paronomasia is further classified into five categories:

-- Homophonic – The use of words that sound the same and have different meanings such as “pour out corruption’s slag from every pore….”
+- Homophonic – The use of words that sound the same, but have different meanings, such as “Pour out corruption’s slag from every pore.”

-- Homographic – The words that are spelt the same but have different meanings such as “David doesn’t feel well today” and “My uncle is digging a new well….”
+- Homographic – Words that are spelled the same, but have different meanings, such as “David doesn’t feel well today,” and “My uncle is digging a new well.”

 - Homonymic – These words include both homographs and homophones.

 - Compound – These contain two or more puns in a sentence.